 All data in this brief are based on county-level counts to facilitate metropolitan/nonmetropolitan reporting.
-Cases and deaths that could not be attributed to a county are excluded, meaning that national figures are undercounts.
+Cases and deaths that could not be attributed to a county are excluded.
+North Dakota (mid-March 2022) stopped reporting county-level mortality data.
+This means that national figures are undercounts.

-\COVID-19 case and death data for this ongoing report were previously obtained from USAFacts.org.
+^{}COVID-19 case and death data for this ongoing report were previously obtained from USAFacts.org.
 Reports after 8/15/2020 use data from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 Similarly, previous reports had used population data from the U.S. 2010 decennial Census.
 Current reports utilize data from the Census Bureau's 2018 American Community Survey 5-year population estimates.